IRA Conversion Fact Sheet

 Will I owe taxes because of the conversion?

 It depends.
-In the unlikely event you've made only nondeductible contributions and you don't have any investment earnings in the account, you won't owe taxes upon conversion.
+If you've made only nondeductible contributions and you don't have any investment earnings in the account, you won't owe taxes upon conversion.
 If, however, your IRA consists of deductible contributions, rollover assets from a traditional 401(k), and investment earnings--or some combination thereof--you'll owe taxes when you convert.

 Should I worry about what the conversion will do to my reportable income (namely, pushing me into a higher tax bracket)?